 The name, Moncler, is actually an abbreviation of Monestier-de-Clermont.
-The brand’s French alpine origins give it its unique sense of style and the brand’s mountaineering focus is the driving force behind Moncler’s incredible quality sleeping bags, tents, and other high-end mountaineering equipment.
+The brand’s French alpine origins give it its unique sense of style and the brand’s mountaineering heritage is the driving force behind Moncler’s incredible quality sleeping bags, tents, and other high-end mountaineering equipment.
+Innovation is a key aspect to all of Moncler’s work.
+The brand has even decided to shun the old fashioned way of displaying new ranges on the catwalk; instead opting for a unique ‘genius building’.
+The building offers a truly immersive experience into the world of Moncler and allows the attendees to see multiple showcases at once.

 As well as mountaineering equipment, Moncler has produced some incredibly stylish clothing — all with its signature aesthetic that seems to draw from vintage French and Italian styles whilst still innovating new looks and designs.
 Moncler’s unique aesthetic has a luxury aspect to it that simply wouldn’t exist if it didn’t focus on outdoor wear; however, fans of its designs aren’t limited to mountaineers and explorers!
 Anyone who loves Moncler’s rustic yet sophisticated aesthetic can wear its coats, quilted jackets, clothing, and sunglasses.
 Given Moncler’s association with the mountaineering world, it’s perhaps no surprise that it’s eyewear where Moncler truly excels.